maxweissenbacher/max-learning-library/Kernel Ridge Regression/README.md

 The interactive web app can be accessed [here](https://maxweissenbacher.shinyapps.io/kernel_ridge_regression/).

-The code for the algorithms is contained in the file `kernel_smoothing_regression.R`.
+The code for the algorithms is contained in the file `kernel_smoothing_regression.R`, while the implementation of the `Shiny` web app is contained in `app.R`.